brilliantai/brilliantai-python/CONTRIBUTING.md

-# Contributing to LlamaCloud Python Client
+# Contributing to BrilliantAI Python Client

-Thank you for your interest in contributing to the LlamaCloud Python client!
+Thank you for your interest in contributing to the BrilliantAI Python client!
 This document provides guidelines and instructions for contributing.

 ## Code of Conduct